TimeRewarder: Learning Dense Reward from Passive Videos via Frame-wise Temporal Distance: Method

 To be effective as a reward signal, $F_\theta$ must satisfy two key principles: (1) \textbf{Suboptimality Awareness} — generalize beyond expert data and assign lower scores to suboptimal behaviors which are unseen in $D^e$; (2) \textbf{Fine-grained Temporal Resolution} — capture fine-grained progress, particularly between adjacent steps.

-For \textit{suboptimal awareness}, \ours naturally realize \textbf{Implicit Negative Sampling}: the frame indices $u$ and $v$ in \eqref{eq:gt-distance} can appear in either forward or backward order, so the normalized temporal distance $d_{uv}$ ranges from $-1$ to $1$.
+For \textit{suboptimal awareness}, \ours naturally realizes \textbf{Implicit Negative Sampling}: the frame indices $u$ and $v$ in \eqref{eq:gt-distance} can appear in either forward or backward order, so the normalized temporal distance $d_{uv}$ ranges from $-1$ to $1$.
 A positive value indicates forward progression toward the goal, while a negative value indicates backward progression, naturally corresponding to movement away from task completion, simulating suboptimal or incorrect behaviors.
 This formulation imposes an antisymmetric structure on the learning objective, thereby discouraging trivial memorization shortcuts~\citep{ma2024vision}.

-As for \textit{fine-grained temporal resolution}, we aim to enhance the model’s ability to recognize progress at the step level, i.e., between adjacent frames, so that the learned metric can provide reliable step-wise rewards.
-To this end, we introduce \textbf{Exponentially Weighted Pair Sampling}: the temporal interval $\Delta = |v - u|$ in a frame pair $(o_{u}^e,o_{v}^e)$ is sampled according to
+As for \textit{fine-grained temporal resolution}, we aim to enhance the model’s ability to recognize progress at the step level, i.e., between adjacent frames, so that the learned metric can provide informative step-wise rewards.
+To this end, we introduce \textbf{Weighted Pair Sampling}: sample frame pairs with a bias shorter intervals while still ensuring coverage of longer horizons.
+Concretely, for a frame pair $(o_u^e, o_v^e)$ with temporal interval $\Delta = |v - u|$, we sample $\Delta$ with probability